escapist21/jekyll-personal-website/_posts/2020-04-18-plotting-google-sheets-data-in-python-with-folium.md

     return records
 ```
 #### Understanding the code
 1. First we define the globals for authorization.
-Replace the 'NAME-OF-JSON-FILE-WITH-CREDENTIALS'  with the name of the json file downloaded Google API console.
+Replace the 'NAME-OF-JSON-FILE-WITH-CREDENTIALS'  with the name of the JSON file downloaded Google API console.
 2. Then we open the google sheet in which the data is stored using its URL
 3. next we get the specific woksheet in which the data is stored using its index location.
 The first sheet is indexed '0'
 4. Lastly we define a new function which gets all the records from that specific worksheet and returns it